What are the Six Types of Conflict in Literature? (with Examples)

-Further examples of this type of external conflict: Rick vs. androids in Do Androids Dream of Electric Sheep?, Humanity vs. robots in I, Robot.
+Further external conflict examples: Rick vs. androids in Do Androids Dream of Electric Sheep?, Humanity vs. robots in I, Robot.

 Character versus Supernatural

-Further examples of this type of external conflict: Humanity vs. ghosts in Ghostbusters, Humanity vs. aliens in War of the Worlds.
+Further external conflict examples: Humanity vs. ghosts in Ghostbusters, Humanity vs. aliens in War of the Worlds.

 Internal Conflict (with Examples)